jeffreybiles/phoenix-tutorial-website/lib/book/contents/1- Elixir Crash Course/01- Installing Elixir.md

 The focus of this book is not installing stuff, but I'll provide quick instructions for the major platforms and links to more detailed instructions where needed.

 Installing Elixir is the most system-dependent installation step of this entire book.
-Each method shared will install both Elixir and Erlang, the language which Elixir builds on top of.
+Each function shared will install both Elixir and Erlang, the language which Elixir builds on top of.

 ### Mac